milodude/nasa_api/README.md

 ## ===== Review after deliver =====

-Documentation: No instructions for running the tests; - Done
+1. Documentation: No instructions for running the tests; - Done
-Security: API Key embedded in the code, which is extremely insecure;  - Done.
+2. Security: API Key embedded in the code, which is extremely insecure;  - Done.
 Used dotenv to address this issue.
+3. Code structure: The local DataSource is implemented outside the feature layers, which can make maintenance and evolution of the code more difficult; Base class is outside the feature layer along with the generic repository implementation.
+Each particular implmentation is done in each feature.
+4. Code structure: There is no exception handling in the remote DataSource, which can cause unexpected failures; The data source had a try catch block to handled this situation.
+5. Code structure: Exceptions in the repository are all treated as server exceptions, without proper distinction between different types of errors.
+Implemented a new failure type in order to differentiate a local and remote server failures.